brry/mhmVis/README.md

 ### mhmVis
-An R package to visualise mHM input and output files, including netcdf files.
+An R package to visualise mHM input and output files, including creating an animated movie from netcdf files.
 This is work-in-heavy-progress and subject to many improvements...

+This is planned to be linked with [mHMr](https://github.com/JBrenn/mHMr) one day.

 ### installation